 Noticing some tiny green bugs on your pepper plants?
 They are probably aphids.
 Aphids may be good for the ecosystem, but they can also cause a lot of destruction to your pepper plants, sending all your months of hard work down the drain.
 While you may not see them today, these small insects can be a major pepper gardening problem, appearing on your plants out of nowhere.
-A small population of aphids on pepper plants is not harmful, but when left unattended, they will rapidly spread, weaken your plants, and reduce their yields.
-Here’s how to identify and get rid of these pests to keep your pepper plants as healthy as they can be.
+Small aphid populations on pepper plants are not harmful, but when left unattended, they will rapidly spread, weaken your plants, and reduce their yields.
+Here’s how to identify and get rid of these pests to keep your pepper plants healthy.

 What are aphids?